team-pcto-MA/PCTO-MA/README.md

 _Our project want to increase security in a studio flat or two-room apartment.
 We want to create a Multisensor Alarm using some tools (scroll down to see their descriptions)._

 ### _How?_
 _We use a **raspberry Pi** connected to **bluetooth sensors** placed on the sides of some doors of our apartment.
-Every time that someone **open or close a door** the sensors signal their **change of status** by sending data to raspberry Pi._ rasp connesso a sito web con database vari che memorizzano stato sensori.
-Tramite il sito web si creano utenti e immettendo una password si potrà attivare o disattivare un allarme, controllare gli stati dei sensori, effettuare òog in, log out, sign up sul sito.
+Every time that someone **open or close a door** the sensors signal their **change of status** by sending data to raspberry Pi.
+Raspberry Pi is connected to a website connected to sqlite database that stores some accounts, sensors, raspberry data.
+Through the website you can create accounts with email, password ecc., activate/deactivate an alarm, check the status of the sensors, log in, log out, sign up._

 ## _TOOLS_